spatial-model-editor/spatial-model-editor/README.md

     - [ ] generate C++ code to be compiled and ran
     - [ ] precompiled version if possible

-## Continuous Integration & Testing
+## Continuous Integration

-When the code is changed, it is automatically compiled and tested on each supported OS:
+With each commit to the repository, the code is automatically compiled and tested on each supported OS:

   - linux & osx: https://travis-ci.org/lkeegan/spatial-model-editor
   - windows: https://ci.appveyor.com/project/lkeegan/spatial-model-editor

 The compiled binary releases are also generated as part of this process for tagged commits.

+  - [ ] catch2 unit tests
+  - [ ] qttest GUI tests
+  - [ ] code coverage
+  - [ ] static analysis
+  - [x] releases